Koromix/rygel/web/rekkord.org/pages/start.md

 # Repository users

-As stated before, by default Rekkord creates two users named *full* and *write*.
+As stated before, by default Rekkord creates three users named *admin*, *data* and *write*.
 These are enough for simple needs.

 > [!WARNING]
 > Repository users contain the necessary encryption keys for a given role, protected by a password.